jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 I have made a simple POC (see `src/sp1-baseline`directory) which configures all SP1 tile pointers in the scrolling area to a single tile which I trivially manipulate on each frame to get a feel of the scrolling movement; just to verify if SP1 is quick enough to do this.

 I found that of course it can't do 50 fps (I expected that), but so far I have found it quite capable, so I'll do more experiments by tweaking e.g. the scrolling area, the scrolling speed, number of sprites, etc.

+## SP1 scrolling test 1

+It can be found in the `src/sp1-randomtiles` directory.
+This is a real scroller, using the real workflow that would be used for a real game: tiles are drawn on some non-visible top rows and are brought into view by the scrolling process.
+In this example, the logic for printing tiles on the top is trivial, but in a real game those would come from a map.

+Keep in mind that the top row of invisible tiles is only drawn once in a while (when a full tile row has been scrolled down) and not on every scroll cycle.

+The scrolling routine has been unrolled (multiple LDDs instead of one LDDR) for better speed.

+The number of pixels to be scrolled down on each scroll-cycle can be configured at the top of the demo.
+Less pixels = slower, but smoother.
+More pixels = faster but clunkier.
+1-pixel scrolling is smooth but it could be apropriate (or not) for the game.

+The initial numbers for this scroller are around 12.5 FPS, so we are spending 3 frames and some more just for the graphics handling.
+We could aim for a 10 FPS target, having some 1 frame and something for our game calculations, sprite movements, checks, etc.

+Also worth considering: SP1 graphics algorithm is designed so as to not have any flickering, so we can try to run at full tilt avoiding the HALT and waiting for Vsync.
+This would make the game run slower or faster depending on the number of elements on screen, which may be not desired, but it's worth a try when we have sprites moving on the screen (on next tests).